mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the protocol can change over time.

 The core organizing principles of MLS are _groups_ and _epochs_.
-A group represents a logical collection of clents that share a common secret value at any given time.
+A group represents a logical collection of clients that share a common secret value at any given time.
 The history of a group is divided into a linear sequence of epochs.
 In each epoch, a set of authenticated _members_ agree on an _epoch secret_ that is known only to the members of the group in that epoch.
 The set